Linear Regression with Centrality Measures: Set-Up

-In the following, we describe (i) the data-generating process for $A$ and $\hat{A}$ via the $U_i$'s and (ii) the use of $A$ and $\hat{A}$ in computing/estimating centrality statistics for OLS estimation.
-Throughout our discussion, we motivate econometric framework through the example of consumption smoothing via informal insurance:
+In the following sections, we describe (i) the data-generating process for $A$ and $\hat{A}$ via the $U_i$'s, (ii) the Bickel-Chen framework for sparse network asymptotics, and (iii) the use of $A$ and $\hat{A}$ in computing/estimating centrality statistics for OLS estimation.
+Throughout our discussion, we motivate the econometric framework through the example of consumption smoothing via informal insurance:

 \begin{example} Suppose we are interested in the relationship between informal insurance and consumption smoothing.
 This is a question that has been studied by \cite{deweerdt2006risk, udry1994risk, kinnan2012kinship} and \cite{bourles2021altruism} among many others.
 Here, we might posit that agents which are more central in the informal insurance network can better smooth consumption.
-To test this hypothesis, we are interested in the regression where $Y_i$ is variance in $i$'s consumption and $C^{(d)}_i$ is centrality in the informal insurance network. $\beta^{(d)}$ is then the reduction in consumption variance associated with being more central.
-In the informal insurance network, $A_{ij}$ records the probability that $i$ lends money to $j$ or vice versa in the event of an adverse income shock.
-However, $A$ is hard to obtain by surveys.
-Instead, we observe the matrix of actual loans $\hat{A}$, which is a noisy measure of $A$. \end{example}
+To test this hypothesis, consider the regression where $Y_i$ is standard deviation in $i$'s consumption expenditure and $C^{(d)}_i$ is centrality in the informal insurance network. $\beta^{(d)}$ is then the reduction in consumption dispersion associated with being more central.
+In the informal insurance network, we might think of $A_{ij}$ as the probability that $i$ lends money to $j$ or vice versa in the event of an adverse income shock.
+However, $A$ may be hard to elicit via surveys.
+Instead, we observe the matrix of reported friendships, or a matrix of actual loans which can be taken as noisy measures of $A$. \end{example}

-\subsubsection{Data-Generating Process for $A$ and $\hat{A}$}
+\subsection{Data-Generating Process for $A$ and $\hat{A}$}